dodoels/wotlk-feral-analyzer-cn/GLOSSARY.md

 ### Truncated

-If a DoT or Mind Flay is cut off early because the mob died, then the cast is marked as truncated.
-DoTs truncated with less than half of the expected ticks are flagged, as are Mind Flay casts with no ticks because the target died.
+If a DoT is cut off early because the mob died, then the cast is marked as truncated.
+Rake casts with less than 3 ticks are flagged, as well as Rip casts with less than 3 ticks.